kgorking/ecs/README.md

 # Systems
 Systems are where the code that operates on an entities components is located.
 A system is built from a user-provided lambda using the functions `ecs::make_(parallel_)system`.
 Systems can operate on as many components as you need; there is no limit.

 Accessing components in systems is done through *references*.
 If you forget to do so, you will get a compile-time error to remind you.

-Remember to mark components you don't intend to change in a system as a `const` reference.
+Remember to mark components you don't intend to change in a system as `const`, as this will help the sceduler by allowing the system to run concurrently with other systems that also only reads from the component.
+There is more information available in the [automatic concurrency](#Automatic-concurrency) section.

 ## Requirements and rules